Managing PostgreSQL users

 -

-: New password.
+password: New password.
 The password must be from 8 to 128 characters long.You can also generate a password using Connection Manager.
-To do this, edit the contents of the
+To do this, modify the

-, go to the Users tab, and click View password in the the user's row.
-This will open the page of the Yandex Lockbox secret that stores the password.
-The new password version is labeled as Current.To view passwords, you need the
+, navigate to the Users tab, and click View password for the relevant user.
+This will open the page of the Yandex Lockbox secret containing the password.
+The new password version is marked as Current.Viewing passwords requires the

 -